olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 > ancestor-or-self
 > ```

-By default, however, this content will be structured as follows in the PDF by <abbr title="DITA Open Toolkit">DITA-OT</abbr> {.interpreted-text role="abbr"} :
+By default, however, this content will be structured as follows in the PDF by <abbr title="DITA Open Toolkit">DITA-OT</abbr> {.interpreted-text role="abbr"}:

 > **XSL-FO**
 >